 Light up your living space with a spectacular fixture..

 A spectacular design that looks as good switched off as it does when it’s on will add elegance and grandeur to a room.
-Even if your taste is more low key, an over-sized pendant or series of large pendants will provide a finishing touch with statement style.
+Even if your taste is more low key, an over-sized pendant or series of simple bulb pendants will provide a finishing touch with statement style.
 Think of it in the same way as you would accessorising an outfit with a beautiful piece of jewellery.

 In fact a recent piece of research released by John Lewis & Partners revealed statement and designer lighting to be a key trend for living rooms in 2019 and beyond.

 Whichever style you decide upon, team it with floor lamps, table lamps or wall sconces to create layers of light throughout the room.
-This way you can alter the mood, switching it up if you’re reading or taking it down lower when required.
+This way you can alter the mood, switching it up if you’re reading or taking it down when required.